|S-Boats in the Kriegsmarine - Adriatic Sea 1943 - 1945|

 ABout "S 512" no data are available.
 "S 511" had deserted to the German side on 19.09.1943 and was commissioned on 15.11.1943 for the Kriegsmarine under command of ObStrm.d.Res.
 Klima.
 "S 601" followed on 06.12.1943 under command of ObStrm.
 Svoboda.
 All other boats of the flotilla were commissioned not before 1944.

 MAS 30, later MAS 522 (ex "Orjen") 1942 - Picture: Regia Marina

 *) for the boat are no KTB-data available

 **) destroyed on 14.04.44 just before commissioning by aircraft bombs at Monfalcone

 ***) was never commissioned, reason not ducumented

-"MS 75" of the Italian Navy (Regia Marina) was captured on 10.09.1943 at Venice and handed over to the fascistic Italian Navy of the Repubblica Sociale Italiana.
-Commanding officer became Teniente Santagata, dwho also commanded it after its incorporation into the 3.
+"S 630" (ex "MS 75" of the Italian Navy [Regia Marina]) was captured on 10.09.1943 at Venice and handed over to the fascistic Italian Navy of the Repubblica Sociale Italiana.
+Commanding officer became Teniente Santagata, who also commanded it after its incorporation into the 3.
 Group of the 1.
 S-Boots-Division (1.
 S-Div) on 10.12.1944.